wilmerRodriguez/wilmerRodriguez/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on becoming a Front End Developer
-- 🌱 I’m currently learning ReactJS and Vue, while learning Javascript
+- 🌱 I’m currently learning Everything!
 - 👯 I’m looking to collaborate on All web development and design
-- 🤔 I’m looking for help with Productivity
+- 🤔 I’m looking for help with New web technologies
 - 💬 Ask me about Self-Learning
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I live in France with my two dogs